Can I tell you how much I hate that question?

 There is a certain snobbery and hierarchy amongst Mississippians, where many Deltans tend to think of themselves as the top of the social strata.
 I realized a few years ago that to some extent, I, too, am guilty of this.
 Most of my life, when asked, I've said, "I was raised in South Mississippi---but I was born in the Delta."
 Of course, being born somewhere and living there five years doesn't really qualify it as your home.

-Except, of course, the corner of Main and E. Clay, where my grandparents and great uncle/aunt shared a large yard adjoining their two houses, which is also my home (even if one of the houses isn't standing anymore).
+Except, of course, the corner of Main and E. Clay in Greenville, where my grandparents and great uncle/aunt shared a large yard adjoining their two houses, which is also my home (even if one of the houses isn't standing anymore).
 The big oak tree with acorns---I'd make little hats out of the caps---and the forbidden leaf pile my sister and cousins and I would sneak into while my Papaw wasn't looking--they are as important to me as my childhood house.
 That tree is also gone.
 My love of books started at the rickety old McCormick Book Inn, an independent book store, just a block away, and I'm incredibly sad to hear of its recent closure.
 Like so many important things from the past, all these places will just have to live in my memory from now on.

 My cousin took this pic of the McCormick Book Inn in 2010.